opnsense/update/README.md

 =============

-Deriving from the utility of opnsense-patch(8), its younger sibling opnsense-code(8) can handle full code repositories, either by means of using git(1) or simpler fallback methods in order to fetch or update the full source code on an installed system.
+Deriving from the utility of opnsense-patch(8), its younger sibling opnsense-code(8) can handle full code repositories using git(1) in order to fetch or update the full source code on an installed system.

 The utility was first introduced in August 2016.